adhearsion/adhearsion-website/views/docs/routing.md

 end
 ```

 You may mix and match styles as needed.
 In the arguments above, the "Label" is purely informational and is only used when writing to the logs.
 While discouraged, it is valid to use the same route label for more than one route.
-The ":filters" are  series of guards, which are described below.
+The `:filters` are  series of guards, which are described below.
 You must specify either a CallController class to handle calls which match the route, or provide a block which becomes an implicit CallController.

 One may specify many different kinds of guards, which determine whether a given call matches the route.
 Here are some examples: